izzuddinxcii/flutter-be/README.md

 User avatar source pulled from Gravatar.

 To refresh for new data, just pull down the page.
-The red trashbin button on the upper right will delete the user.
+The red trash bin button on the upper right will delete the user.

 #### Roadmap